pckhoi/jest-bench/README.md

 ### benchmarkSuite(name, description[, timeout])

 Create and run a new suite.
-Each suite create and is associated with a `describe` block underneath.
+Each suite creates and is associated with a `describe` block underneath.

 - **name**: string, name of suite.
-- **description**: object, an object with each key represent a single benchmark.
-Behind the scene each benchmark run in a `test` block therefore you can also write jest assertion, even though it makes little sense to do so as it will affect benchmark result.
+- **description**: object, an object with each key represents a single benchmark.
+Behind the scene, each benchmark runs in a `test` block.
+You can also write jest assertions, even though doing so makes little sense as it will affect benchmark results.
 Special keys include:
   - **setup**: run before each loop of benchmark.
-Note that this along with `teardown` are evaled together with the benchmark so once you declare this, any variable defined outside of `setup` and `teardown` become invisible to the benchmark.
+Note that this and `teardown` are evaled together with the benchmark.
+So once you declare this, any variable defined outside of `setup` and `teardown` becomes invisible to the benchmark.
 If this and `teardown` are not defined then benchmarks will still be able to see variables in outer scopes.
   - **teardown**: run after each loop of benchmark.
 Note the caveat above.
   - **setupSuite**: run once before all benchmarks.
-This in effect is the same as a `beforeAll` block (and it does call `beforeAll` underneath).
+This block, in effect, is the same as a `beforeAll` block (and it does call `beforeAll` underneath).
 Again you probably don't want to define or initialize variables here if you also include `setup` or `teardown`.
   - **teardownSuite**: run once after all benchmarks have concluded.
 - **timeout**: number of milliseconds before a benchmark timeout.
 Default to 60000.